 - Try switching the month and day of your Birth Date (e.g. 10/03/1985 and 03/10/1985).

 - Try entering your visa number instead of your passport number.

 - If you have a Mexican passport, try eliminating the first two digits of the passport number.

 If it still cannot be found, or if your I-94 has errors or is incorrect, you can email email@example.com, and your ISSS Advisor will contact U.S. Customs and Border Protection on your behalf to find or correct your record.

-Step 3: Scan or take photos of your documents
+Step 3 of 5: Scan or take photos of your documents

 1. Scan or take photos of your:

 - Passport (with photo, biographical information and expiration date visible)

 - Current F or J visa